-The BRM1553 and other IP-Cores are provided with API (set of functions) for Windows and Linux, written in native C and compiled with GCC compiler.
-The release includes drivers for windows only and API source code that can be compiled to other OS like Integrity (some modification might be needed by the user).
+The BRM1553 and other IP-Cores are provided with an API (set of functions) for Windows and Linux, written in native C and compiled with GCC compiler.
+The release includes drivers for Windows only and API source code that can be compiled to other Operating Systems like Integrity (some modifications might be required by the user).

 Try the following:

-a.
-Install and run the software on another machine in order to exclude pc issues.
+- Install and run the software on another machine in order to exclude local (PC) issues.

 Yes.
 In MultiRT mode, the RTs listen and respond to specific 1553 command.
 The command includes the word count (and subaddress) and so, there must be a match.

-In Mil-Std-1553, BC does not contain a sub-address, no need to set it up in COMposer.
+In Mil-Std-1553, BC does not contain a sub-address, so there is no need to set it up in COMposer.
 Any settings will be ignored.

 COMposer runs on WinXP, Win7-32/64bits, Win8/8.1-32/64bits

-To enable TDR data view in Buffalo software, click the TDR button at the right hand side of the Bus Monitor window in the Buffalo software (visible only when running in Engineering mode).
+To enable the TDR data view in Buffalo software, click the TDR button on the right-hand side of the Bus Monitor window in the Buffalo software (visible only when running in Engineering mode).

-A TDR data will be displayed on each module in the bus topology showing the current reflection value in nano seconds.
+The TDR data will be displayed for each module in the bus topology showing the current reflection value in nanoseconds.

-Without a wire fault, these numbers are the reference base (ok value).
+Without any wire faults, these numbers are the reference base (“ok” value).
 When there is a fault, the TDR numbers minus the reference base provide the distance to the fault in ns.
-Estimated value per meter is 11 ns for double wire disconnect.
+The estimated value per meter is 11ns for double wire disconnect.

 For single wire disconnection the TDR values are less accurate, because the signals are highly distorted.

-Sital tools, Buffalo and SpyTDR, do transmit standard CAN frames for a number of other practical reasons (reading DTCs, communicate with non flashed modules, etc..), but the pTDR technique itself is completely passive.
+Sital tools, Buffalo and SpyTDR, transmit standard CAN frames for a number of other practical reasons (reading DTCs, communicating with non-flashed modules, etc..), but the pTDR technique itself is completely passive.

-In case of a wire fault, there are reflections, who’s delay depend on the propagation speed in the wires, and the distance they traveled.
+In the case of a wire fault, there are reflections, whose delay depends on the propagation speed in the wires and the distance they traveled.

 Sital’s Passive TDR (pTDR) technology can estimate the distance to the wire fault without transmitting any signal to the bus!

-pTDR derive the required information from the on-going communications on the line without disturbing the ongoing bus activity.
+pTDR derives the required information from the ongoing communications on the line without disturbing the ongoing bus activity.

 Measuring the distortion of a pulse width from its standard value provides the TDR information.

-Passive TDR is the only TDR technique which does not send any signal to the bus (therefore called passive).
+Passive TDR is the only TDR technique which does not send any signal to the bus (therefore it is called passive).

 pTDR is being used to detect and locate wire faults such as disconnection and shorts.

-Being able to run on live wires enable this technology to accurately detect and locate intermittent faults.
+Being able to run on live wires enables this technology to accurately detect and locate intermittent faults.